Work samples

 About J.B.

-J.B.
-Shepard is a dog-friendly studio photographer, sculptor and costume maker working out of Baltimore City, Maryland.
-He mostly photographs portraits of pets, people and assorted geometry.
-His work often features props, sculptures and set pieces that he builds from a mix of upcycled / found items and traditional art materials.
+Shepard is best known for his portraiture of household pets, people and assorted geometry.
+His photography often features props, costumes and other practical FX that he builds by hand from an eclectic mix of up-cycled and traditional art materials.

 Paper Hats & Ruffs